AlexeyYakovlev1/share-life/readme.md

 ## Description

-This application is social network were you can posting your interests or your life and get feed back.
+This application is social network were you can posting your interests or your life and get feedback.

 ## What you can do?